 Can thyroglobulin testing be performed in my healthcare practitioner's office?

 No, it requires specialized equipment to perform.
 The test may not be offered in every laboratory and may need to be sent to a reference laboratory.
-Due to certain technical limitations of the assay, normal reference ranges can vary greatly.
+Due to certain technical limitations of the assay methods, normal reference ranges can vary and some thyroglobulin tests are unreliable in the presence of thyroglobulin antibodies (TgAb).
 Thus, when serial thyroglobulin levels are required, they should be performed at the same laboratory.